 just get out there!

-By simply trying different things and finding careers you like (if you need help check out our bootcamp to find your passions), you will put yourself on the right path to your future.
+By simply trying different things and finding careers you like, you will put yourself on the right path to your future.
 And the time to experiment with different jobs is NOW, while you are still in school!

 If you’re a middle or high schooler – or even a college student – chances are you have to do some type of field experience (job shadow or internship) before you graduate.
 You’re probably wondering why it’s so important to do this.
 You’ll work once you’re done with school, right?
 Why do some temporary work just you can ‘get a feel for the workforce’ when you could be playing Fortnite!?